samwilson/website/content/2007/0905_fake-world-does-contain-humans.md

   - Woodworking
   - Work
 ---
 All has gone well, since my last post, with my intra-office carlessness.
-My announcement (&#8220;I don’t go in cars; don’t ask me to.&#8221;) has been met with near universal acceptance (or silence), to my great relief.
+My announcement (“I don’t go in cars; don’t ask me to.”) has been met with near universal acceptance (or silence), to my great relief.
 I had wondered whether the conversations in the tea-room about various cars’ power-ratings and other such motorcar trivia would mean some expression of distain towards one who rejects all that.
 But no, nothing has come of it.
 They’re nice chaps, and I needn’t have worried.

 So, with that bit of excitement out of the way, I’m left pondering the far-off hills and wishing that I could be in the workshop, at my bench, and writing in ink and not at a keyboard.
 The computer-reality is basically two-dimensional: we, the IT people, strive to make everything the same.
 Documents can never show age; photos must be as bright forever as they day they were taken; we care only for content, and never for context or media.
 A rotten state of affairs!
 I want my pages to yellow and my photos to fade!
 A world in which nothing is old gives us nothing at all — despite what Wikipedia would have us believe.